Museums and Historic Sites

 Admission is free.
 Open Fri. and Sat. from 10 a.m.–1 p.m. through Oct.

 Deltaville Maritime Museum and Holly Point Nature Park

 287 Jackson Creek Rd.

-The F. D. Crockett, a 64’ log bottom buyboat, is at the museum’s pier walk with the Explorer, a 31’ reproduction of the shallop John Smith used to explore and map Chesapeake Bay.
-Also on the pier are a variety of boats typical of those built in Deltaville over the years.
+The F. D. Crockett, a 64’ log-bottom buyboat, is at the museum’s pierwalk, along with the Explorer, a 31’ museum built reproduction of the shallop John Smith used in 1608 to explore and map Chesapeake Bay, the custom deadrise “Francis Smith,” and the museum’s restored Deltaville round-sterned deadrise “Cooper Hill.”
+Also on the pier are a variety of boats typical of those built in Deltaville.

 In the park are picnic tables, a sculpture garden, kayak landing, children’s garden and walking trails.

 On the fourth Sat.
 May-Nov. there is a Farmer’s Market with vendors, free creek cruises and, in the evening, a Groovin’ in the Park concert.

 The nature park is open daily, dawn to dusk.
 The museum is open Mon-Fri.
 9-5, Sat.
 9-1, and Sun.
 1-4.

 777 Gen. Puller Hwy.